 It’s often at this point that garden owners just can’t take it any more and call us in, and, while that’s great for us, it means we get to see some lawns in terrible condition, despite all the owner’s best efforts.

-Of all the problems he was having, moss was the greatest, and so I’ll share my advice around that here as it’s a very commonly asked question.
+Of all the problems he was having, moss was the greatest, and so I’ll share my advice around on here as it’s a very commonly asked question.

 Killing Lawn Moss While Not Killing Your Lawn

 Moss thrives in damp and/or shady areas, but because of the wet Summers over the past few years it’s thriving as never before.
-Finding a good lawn moss killer is certainly one of the hardest tasks for many gardeners, and just when you thought you’d eradicated the pest, it often comes back.
-But, there are ways to kill lawn moss for good, so let’s learn how.
+Finding a good lawn moss killer is certainly one of the hardest tasks for many gardeners, and just when you thought you’d eradicated the moss, it often comes back.
+But, there are ways to kill lawn moss for good, and keep it under control, so let’s learn how.

 To improve your lawn it’s important to balance moss eradication with encouraging grass growth.
 This is necessary to quickly fill in the thin areas left by removing the moss itself, which often takes up a fair percentage of the lawn.

 One big mistake is thinking that a rake is the solution.
-Raking live moss just spreads it around, as it’s a very hardy plant.
+Raking live moss just spreads it around, as it’s a very hardy plant and spreads by spores.
 So, the rake has to be used in conjunction with chemicals – iron has to be used to kill the moss before you eventually remove the dead plant by scarifying.

 How Much Iron & Nitrogen Should I Apply?

 If you have a large garden to maintain it would be very expensive to buy a ready mixed brand of fertilizer.
-I would recommend applying sulphate of iron at four grams per square metre, along with urea at eight grams per square metre.
+I would recommend applying sulphate of iron (find here) at four grams per square metre, along with urea or ammonia ( find here), at eight grams per square metre.
 Both of these are very effective and will do the job required very well at a much reduced cost.

-The two can be mixed together in a tank (easy enough in a backpack sprayer, or a push-along) and sprayed using the same device.
+The two can be mixed together in a bucket, then applied using a watering can, a knapsack sprayer, or a push-along along sprayer.
 Make sure you use course nozzles and filters to prevent the iron blocking either.
 Warm water helps the iron to disperse in the mix.
-Add a little washing up liquid, just a splash, to help the mixture be absorbed by the grass and moss.
+Add a little washing up liquid as a wetting agent, or get wetting agent here, just a splash, to help the mixture be absorbed by the grass and moss.

 Remember, if you need to get hold of the chemicals in question, or the equipment, have a look in our lawn care shop.
 If we don’t have what you’re looking for, drop us a line.
 It’s likely we can source it pretty quickly and make sure you get the right equipment, and good quality to boot.